wds4/DCoSL/dips/grapevine/ratingsSkeletons/nostrChannelTopicsCuratorEndorsement.md

 endorse a user as being a trusted (or not) curator of a given nostr topic.
 Curation here means: deciding which pubkeys to associate with which nostr topics.

+To avoid confusion: nostrChannelTopicsCuratorEndorsement is relevant for a user to curate the content to a specific topic, NOT to determine whether a specific topic is a valid topic (which is the purvue of nostrChannelTopicsTreeStructureCuratorEndorsement).

 ## characteristics

 - rateeType: nostrProfile